Does Hubble Tension Signal a Breakdown in FLRW Cosmology?: Introduction

 Recall the age of Universe $t_{_U}$ within the Friedmann-Lema\^itre-Robertson-Walker (FLRW) paradigm: \be t_{_U} = \frac{977.8}{H_0} \int_{0}^{\infty} \frac{1}{(1+z) E(z)} \dd z \textrm{ Gyr}, \ee where $H_0$ is the Hubble constant and $E(z)$ denotes the normalised Hubble parameter.
 Since $E(z)$ increases as $E(z) \sim (1+z)^p, p\geq 3/2$ in the early Universe, the contribution of the early Universe physics to the integral is negligible.
 In other words, a competitive determination of $t_{_U}$ consistent with Planck, necessitates a late Universe modification to Planck-$\Lambda$CDM \cite{Bernal:2021yli}.

 Since the high redshift contribution to $t_{_U}$ is essentially fixed by $p=3/2$ and $\omega_{m} := \Omega_{m0} h^2$, which is in turn constrained by CMB, any alternative FLRW cosmology motivated by Hubble tension requires $H(z)$ higher than Planck at $z \approx 0 $, but lower at cosmological redshifts.
 This can be interpreted as a ``running of $H_0$" with redshift \cite{Krishnan:2020vaf}.
-More concretely, given two FLRW cosmologies, e.g. flat $\Lambda$CDM $H_{ {\Lambda\textrm{CDM}}}(z)$ and a replacement $H_{\textrm{ {new}}}(z)$, provided $H(z)$ is observationally determined, then $H_{0}^{ {\Lambda\textrm{CDM}}}/H_{0}^{\textrm{ {new}}} = E(z)_{\textrm{ {new}}}/E(z)_{ {\Lambda\textrm{CDM}}}$ must hold.
+More concretely, given two FLRW cosmologies, e.g. flat $\Lambda$CDM $H_{ {\Lambda\textrm{CDM}}}(z)$ and a replacement $H_{\textrm{ {new}}}(z)$, provided $H(z)$ is observationally determined, then $H_{0}^{ {\Lambda\textrm{CDM}}}/H_{0}^{\textrm{ {new}}} \sim E(z)_{\textrm{ {new}}}/E(z)_{ {\Lambda\textrm{CDM}}}$ must hold.
 Only when the two models are identical the left hand side can remain a constant.
 Such a running must follow if Hubble tension can find a resolution within FLRW \cite{Krishnan:2020vaf}.
 Tentative hints of such a feature already exist \cite{Wong:2019kwg, Millon:2019slk, Yang:2019vgk, Krishnan:2020obg, Dainotti:2021pqg}.

 In this letter, given a recent competitive determination for the Universe's age from globular clusters $t_{_U} = 13.5 \pm 0.27$ Gyr \cite{Bernal:2021yli, Valcin:2020vav}, we explore the possibility of the required late time modification, namely a higher $H_0$, with lower $E(z)$ at redshifts $z \lesssim 2.5$.
 To be as model independent as possible we employ overlapping Taylor expansions about small and large $z$.
 The first quantifies our ignorance of the DE sector, while the second is fixed by CMB determinations of $\omega_{m}$.
 We reduce the dependence of the latter on the DE sector by removing lower CMB multipoles $\ell \lesssim 30 $ \cite{Vonlanthen:2010cd, Audren:2012wb, Audren:2013nwa, Verde:2016wmz}.
-We also make use of a ``SH0ES prior" on the absolute magnitude of Type Ia supernovae $M_{B}$ \cite{Efstathiou:2021ocp} (see also \cite{Camarena:2021jlr}).
+We also make use of a ``SH0ES prior" on the absolute magnitude of Type Ia supernovae $M_{B}$ \cite{Efstathiou:2021ocp} (see also \cite{Camarena:2021jlr}). {It is worth noting that a prior on $H_0$ is stronger than a prior on $M_B$, as the former affects all the cosmological data.
+Our use of a SH0ES prior, in contrast to a TRGB prior, is supported by a number of other independent local determinations that favour $H_0 > 70$ km/s/Mpc.
+These include megamasers \cite{Pesce:2020xfe}, surface brightness fluctuations \cite{Blakeslee:2021rqi} and Tully-Fisher relation \cite{Kourkchi:2020iyz}, which are either completely independent of the Cepheid distance ladder, or show little variation in $H_0$ across Cepheids and TRGB.}